How to drive sales and “emotional loyalty”: 28 ecommerce email marketing tips from the experts

-At a time when consumer attention is low and paid ads are becoming more expensive and less effective, email marketing is a prime way to foster exactly that kind of loyalty—an opportunity for ecommerce businesses of all sizes to turn one-time transactions with customers into lifelong relationships.
+At a time when consumer attention is low and paid ads are becoming more expensive and less effective, email marketing is a prime way to foster exactly that kind of customer loyalty—an opportunity for ecommerce businesses of all sizes to turn one-time transactions with customers into lifelong relationships.

 Here, we break down 28 expert-backed ecommerce email marketing tips for driving both ecommerce sales and emotional loyalty.
-Read on, or navigate by category:

 6 big-picture ecommerce email marketing strategy tips